 What is on the MCAT?

-The MCAT is a 6 hour 15 minute (active testing time) standardized, multiple choice exam designed to not only test your knowledge, but also your ability to apply the knowledge in various situations.
+The MCAT is a 7 hour 30 minute standardized, multiple choice exam designed to not only test your knowledge, but also your ability to apply the knowledge in various situations.
 Questions are mainly passage-based with 5-7 questions following each passage.
 The exam occurs in the following order and is broken down as follows:

 As you may be able to tell, the MCAT is heavy on science, which is why many students that apply to medical school are science majors.
 For a full breakdown of exact content, click here.